Dementia: Causes, Symptoms, Types, Stages and Precautions

 Stage 6: Severe cognitive deficit (moderate dementia)

-Some patients simply remember the details of their earlier life.
+Some patients remember the details of their earlier life.
 They also have difficulty counting counts below 10.
 Urinary incontinence (loss of bladder or bowel control) is also a problem in this stage.

 Stage 7: Very severe cognitive deficit